TinManTex/InfiniteHeaven/tpp/gamedir-ih/GameDir/mod/docs/Infinite Heaven/Features and Options.md

 1: Debug IH mode <> Off, On
 - Switches on logging messages to ih_log.txt (at the cost of longer load times) and enables the announce-log during loading.

-2: debugMessages = Off, On
+2: debugMessages = OFF, ALL, RECIEVED
 - Logs game message system, requires Debug IH mode to be on.
+ALL (same as pre r262 'On') logs all messages sent, RECIEVED only logs those that have modules subscribed to the message.

 3: debugFlow = Off, On
 - Logs some script execution flow, requires Debug IH mode to be on.